keesiemeijer/php-basics-tutorial/README.md

 ## Arrays
 In most programming languages, an array is a collection of elements.
 Arrays allow us to store more than one value in a single variable.

-Here's how an array is described in PHP lingo.
+Here's how an array is described in PHP.

 * An `array` has `elements` separated by commas
 * An `array element` has a `key` and a `value`

 Let me explain what this means.

-This is an array with 3 array elements (dog, cat and rabbit separated by commas).
+This is an array with 3 array elements (dog, cat and rabbit).

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

-But where are the array keys?
-PHP sees arrays without keys as if it has numbered array keys.
+This array has no array keys.
+This is allowed as PHP sees arrays without keys as if it has numbered array keys.
 In this example PHP sees it like this (with array keys are 0, 1 and 2).

 ```php
 $animals = array(